 What Can I do with OData?

-From July 1st 2020, the Spigit application will deliver Power BI embedded as its analytics solution.
+As of July 1st 2020, the Spigit application delivers Power BI embedded as its analytics solution.
 The use of Power BI embedded is capped to usage with your Spigit data only.
 When connecting with OData, you are able work with the Spigit data but also "mashup" the Spigit data with other data sets that you may have from other interesting sources.
-Power BI and Tableau both offer out of the box capabilities that assist in designing cluster type visuals.
+Power BI and Tableau both offer out-of-the box capabilities that assist in designing cluster type visuals.
 This is achieved through services within the machine learning offering, such as natural language processing and sentence encoding.
 Here are some examples of ways to apply this:

 - Spigit and Customer Feedback – Wondering how to improve your NPS score?
 How about combining ideas coming from your employees with data being obtained through customer feedback channels.
 This offers a great insight into the voice of the customer within your organization and an increased agility for decision making that can make a real impact to your business.